-The king [p4] said, "No! go back there and guard what is coming after me, these timbeleko exxii," these Zulu people.
+The king [p4] said, "No! go back there and guard what is coming after me, these timbeleko excii, these Zulu people.
 Guard these timbeleko.
 Come to raise the alarm if they follow me to where I am hiding; raise an alarm for me". \\ That is how we came back here.
 We were asked to come back by Somhlolo.
 He brought back Sonyezane, Dambuza and his indvuna, Sigobolo.
 It is Magalela Maphalala.
-The soldiers of Sonyezane of Somhlolo, who were given an area [CH check] to Sonyezane for pushing off <those nations [CH: check] which were there.
+The soldiers of Sonyezane of Somhlolo, who were given an area [CH check] to Sonyezane for pushing off those nations [CH: check] which were there.
 We don't know anything further.
-All the people, community by community[check CH would translate tigodzi as district], all <became> the king's people.
+All the people, community by community [check CH would translate tigodzi as district], all the secame to the king's people.

-\\ Even someone who comes to the chief, is reported [p5] to the place of the king.
+\\ Even someone who comes to the chief', is reported [p5] to the place of the king.
 He is written down in king's book.
 There is nowhere, where she can be duplicated, nor selected [check].
 He/she is in the book of the king.
-Whoever came to a chief, that chief reported him to the king.
+Whoever came to a chief\, that chief reported him to the king.
 All are now in the king's book.
 It is the king that knows the separation that, "These are not written in my book".
 Awu, we know nothing, ourselves.
 All we know is that all are in the book of the king.
 All people.
 It is that, nine bekunene", which I can explain, nothing else.

 We are old ourselves, originating from Somhlolo.
 We turned back to this area, we came back.
 We were brought by Somhlolo to this area.
-Somhlolo once stayed here at home, at Ngobelweni xxiii.
-It was said that incwala was going to be gidvwa d at Ludzidzini xxii.
-Somhlolo never arrived at Ludzidzini [p6] and he said he was going to gidvwa it at kaPhungaxxx, while staying here at Ngobelweni, our place.\\ [CH section left out]
+Somhlolo once stayed here at home, at Ngobelweni it was said that incwala was going to be gidvwa d at Ludzidzini in staying here at Ngobelweni, our place.
+(CH section left out)